Building a blog with Gatsby

 Remember:

-when you want to prepare your site for publishing, and store it inpublic/
+gatsby developto see the site live on localhost:8000gatsby buildwhen you want to prepare your site for publishing, and store it inpublic/gatsby servewhen you want to see the prepared site inpublic/on localhost:9000

 Build the project